(Forum for members to discuss the use of anabolic steroids)

 Originally Posted by Just Mike

 2. and 3.
 I can't answer these without more information but here is what I will tell you.
 YOUR DOCTOR IS A STUPID ASSHOLE.
 You are barely above the mendoza line and he will not prescribe you any test?
 I would immediately start looking for an anti-aging specialist.
-At 250 he would prescribe you some test for sure. test is a phenomenal hormone that does more than just aid in adding muscle faster.
+At 250 he would prescribe you some test for sure.
+Test is a phenomenal hormone that does more than just aid in adding muscle faster.
 For me it promotes a sense of well being, optimism, energy and ratchets the sex drive up like no other hormone can.
-I'd stay away from sust and go with a straight test enanthate or cypionate.
+I'd stay away from Sustanon (sust) and go with a straight test enanthate or cypionate.
 Depending on where you live this shouldn't be too hard to find a progressive minded doctor.

 Just read this article.
 Nice explanation of the basics.